hatena/ipdrawer/README.md

+# !!!In our environment, ipdrawer is no longer in production, so we made this repository public arvhice.!!!

 # IPDrawer

 ## What is IPDrawer?
 IPDrawer is IP Address Management (IPAM) application and the code is written in Golang.